ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

 ```
    - Name -> Role Selection

    - Secrect Encryption: Secrect base64 encoded not very secure .
-I will encrypt my secrect by using Secret Encryption provided by AWS
+I need to encrypt Secret .
+To encrypt Secret I need to install addition tools to do that .
+Also I can encrypt my secrect by using Secret Encryption provided by AWS

    - AWS has a service for Encryption .
 In the Manage K8 Services , I basically have an option bcs AWS services they are all Intergrated, tightly intergrated with each other
 ```